Catherine Deneuve

 Film Career

-The actress's filmography already included masterpieces of French and Italian cinema, such as "Vice and Virtue" (1963) by Roger Vadim, where she starred alongside Annie Girardot and Robert Hossein, and "La costanza della ragione" by Pasquale Festa Campanile, when Jacques Demy invited her to his new musical.
+By then, the actress had already built an impressive filmography featuring French and Italian cinema masterpieces like "Vice and Virtue" (1963) by Roger Vadim, where she starred alongside Annie Girardot and Robert Hossein, and "La costanza della ragione" by Pasquale Festa Campanile, when Jacques Demy came calling with his new musical.

 Catherine Deneuve in The Umbrellas of Cherbourg